ibm-cloud-docs/account/catalog-access-reqs.md

 9. Select the catalog that you want users to access.
 9. In the Platform access section, select the **Viewer** role.
 10. Click **Add** > **Assign**.

+You also need to have viewer access on the resource group to which your private catalog is assigned.
+You can assign your private catalog to a resource group when you complete the steps for creating your private catalog.
+For more information, see [Customizing the IBM Cloud catalog for all account users](/docs/account?topic=account-filter-account).

+To assign viewer access to your private catalog's resource group, use the following steps:

+1. Go to **Users** and select the user.
+1. Select **Access policies** > **Assign access**.
+1. From the **Assign users additional access** section, select **IAM services**.
+1. Select **All Identity and Access enabled services** and your private catalogs resource group from the **What type of access do you want to assign?** list.
+1. In the Platform access section, select the **Viewer** role.
+1. Click **Add** > **Assign**.

 ## Add users to your access groups
 {: #catalog-access-users}